 (The company has since taken the report offline, but you can check out our review of their 2013 annual report to see how great their reports are.)

 For some brands, crafting an annual report feels intimidating or taxing.
-But we know that no matter how dull your industry or dry your data, you can create an annual report that is interesting, engaging, and authentic.
+But we know that no matter how dull your industry or dry your data, you can create an annual report that is an engaging and authentic piece of brand storytelling.
+To help you do that, we’re sharing some of our best tips.

 It’s a shame when brands just compile their numbers, add a letter from the president, and call it a day.
 There is a lot of valuable content to be shared in an annual report, but if it isn’t presented appropriately, much of it goes to waste.
 As a cornerstone piece of content, your annual report should effectively communicate your brand story.